WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 Article 2 – Order of Business

-A. Minutes E. New Business
+A. Minutes

-B. Committee Reports F. Program
+B. Committee Reports

-C. Officers Reports and Communications G. Adjournment
+C. Officers Reports and Communications

-D. Unfinished Business
+D. Old Business

 Article 3 – Attendance

-Section 1
+Section 1.

 Members of this Association must attend at least 75% of the Chapter meetings including the New Rules Interpretations meeting, the annual Business meeting and the appropriate number of other meeting(s) to fulfill this requirement.
 Meetings sponsored by the NJSIAA or other Chapters, with sufficient proof of attendance, shall be considered acceptable for this obligation.

-Section 2
+Section 2.

-Section 3
+Section 3.

 Any member who wishes to be excused from a meeting or explain a reason for tardiness shall submit a letter to the Ethics Committee via the Secretary-Treasurer or the Attendance Chairperson within 3 days (before or after) of that meeting.
 Upon review by the Ethics committee, the member may be excused from or given credit for that meeting.